 Let’s check it out!

 It’s Nike’s slogan for a reason.
 If you give yourself a few extra seconds, you come up with dozens of seemingly logical excuses.
 So, move towards action BEFORE your brain has time to conspire against you.

 And start small.
 Even if it’s the tiniest thing you can think of.
 Tie your shoes.
 Write a sentence.
 Read one paragraph.
 Simply TAKE ACTION.

 Then, repeat.
 These small wins will build the momentum you need to make monumental strides in the long run.

-2. Get plenty of Inspiring Input
+2. Get Inspiring Input

 Don’t let a day go by without inspiring yourself in some fashion.
 Often, when we feel low it’s because we’re receiving too much of the WRONG input.
 Instead, find motivation material to hit the ground running and gain perspective on the big picture.

 Are you motivating yourself with any of these?

 - Motivational quotes – Check out these quotes about adversity!

 - The people in your life and on social media